Ukraine condemns 'provocative' Russian actions in Black Sea | Law-Order

 - Ukraine

-Ukraine on Monday condemned what it called "provocative" Russian actions, a day after a Russian warship fired warning shots at a cargo vessel in the Black Sea.
+Ukraine on Monday condemned what it called "provocative" Russian actions and called for decisive countermeasures by the international community, a day after Moscow said one of its warships had fired warning shots at a cargo vessel in the Black Sea.

+Moscow said in a statement on Sunday that its Vasily Bykov patrol ship fired automatic weapons on the Palau-flagged Sukru Okan vessel after the ship's captain failed to respond to a request to halt for an inspection.
+Russia has said it will treat any ships approaching Ukrainian ports as potential military vessels after it left a U.N.-brokered deal last month that allowed the safe passage through the Black Sea of Ukrainian grain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)